Dodge County, Wisconsin

 - 2008 - The Dodge County Historical Society opened the Dodge County Historical Museum, showcasing the history of the county.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Dodge County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Dodge County, Wisconsin.